Interview by Meritxell Rosell

 Reports tell us that 56 million VR headsets will be sold by 2020, with the market itself projected to be worth $80 billion by 2025 (Goldman Sachs VR/AR Report).
 VR is here to stay and some people have voiced concerns about the impact these technologies will have on the social fabric of society.

 Yes, some people will spend more time in a virtual world than the real one, just as some lost their youth to World of Warcraft.
 But VR will not swallow us up and spit us out incapable of having meaningful interactions with others.
 In fact, many VR experiences are being designed to be enjoyed with others.

 The bigger vision is not singular experiences that cut you off from others but bring people together.
 Take Jaguar’s I-PACE launch or example.
 We connected 66 people in LA and London in a social VR experience where everyone could see each other within the experience and interact, plus interact with presenters and 3D models.

 Facebook and Oculus have announced a number of “social VR” features, from experiments to features headed to the Oculus Rift and Samsung Gear VR soon.
 All this shows how central social interaction is to the firm’s plans for virtual reality.

 What is your chief enemy of creativity?

 The enemy of creativity is anxiety.
-If you are not happy or content with your past, your present and your future your brain is busy continuously worrying and working on thoughts of inadequacy.
-If you can free just 23% of your brain from these negative and limiting thoughts, creativity can flow.
+If you are not happy or content with your past, your present and your future, your brain is busy continuously worrying and working on thoughts of inadequacy.
+Creativity can flow if you can free just 23% of your brain from these negative and limiting thoughts.